There’s a reason Yellowstone National Park gets over three million visitors a year.

 Things to know before you go

-This Park is vast—almost 3,500 square miles—with many attractions beyond the top two or three.
+This Park is vast— 3,471,000 square miles—with many attractions beyond the top two or three.
 It pays to:

 - Have a plan of attack before you go.
 Look at a map and pick out some of the places you don’t want to miss.
 Then plan out a route that’s realistic.

-- We only had two days last time.
+- We only had two days each time.
 So we drove up the South Entrance and stayed to the west side the first day.
 We had motel reservations in Gardiner, Montana—just outside the North Entrance.
 Then back down the east side the 2nd day from north to south.
-I’d plan on more than two days!

-- When we were there in 2011 the same Park Pass covered both Yellowstone and the Tetons.
-Now due to budget cuts that’s no longer the case.
-But if you have the time you definitely want to see both Parks (they’re adjacent).
+- You can buy a Park Pass that covers both Yellowstone and the Tetons.
+If you have the time you definitely want to see both (they’re adjacent).
 It’s well worth the extra cash for the Tetons too.

 - You’ll need an additional permit for fishing, boating or backcountry hiking.
 For more on fees and passes visit the National Park Service website.